openlookeng/hetu-core/hetu-docs/en/security/server.md

 `http-server.authentication.krb5.user-mapping.pattern` and `http-server.authentication.krb5.user-mapping.file` can not both be set.

 Monitor CPU usage on the openLooKeng coordinator after enabling HTTPS.
-Java prefers the more CPU-intensive cipher suites if you allow it to choose from a big list.
+Java prefers more CPU-intensive cipher suites if you allow it to choose from a big list.
 If the CPU usage is unacceptably high after enabling HTTPS, you can configure Java to use specific cipher suites by setting the `http-server.https.included-cipher` property to only allow cheap ciphers.
 Non forward secrecy (FS) ciphers are disabled by default.
 As a result, if you want to choose non FS ciphers, you need to set the `http-server.https.excluded-cipher` property to an empty list in order to override the default exclusions.

 ```properties
 http-server.https.included-cipher=TLS_RSA_WITH_AES_128_CBC_SHA,TLS_RSA_WITH_AES_128_CBC_SHA256